Dealing

 Whatever variation of equine napping you have to cope with,

-to ride.
-But with patience it is possible to cure this problem and stop
+with patience it is possible to cure this problem and stop your horse

 - Ill fitting tack can cause discomfort or even pain